exchai93-zz/alexa_sous_chef/README.md

 As a user,
 So that I can check the ingredients of the recipe,
-I want Alexa to read ingredients altogether or one at a time.
+I want Alexa provide an option to read ingredients altogether or one at a time.

 As a user,
 So that I can continue with the recipe,